 - Certain medications

-At Natomas Crossing Dental Care, we offer a variety of treatments that address gum disease at its various stages.
-Mild cases of periodontitis can be treated with scaling and root planing — a non-surgical treatment for periodontal disease that involves removing plaque and tartar from below the gum line and deep in the dental pocket.
+At Natomas Crossing Dental Care, we offer a variety of periodontitis treatment options that address gum disease at its various stages.
+Mild cases can be treated with scaling and root planing — a non-surgical treatment for disease that involves removing plaque and tartar from below the gum line and deep in the dental pocket.

-Severe forms of periodontitis may require more complex treatments, including surgery to reshape the gums or regenerate lost bone.
-If teeth have been lost due to periodontitis, dental implants may be recommended to restore aesthetics and functionality to the mouth.
+Severe forms may require more complex treatments, including surgery to reshape the gums or regenerate lost bone.
+If teeth have been lost, dental implants may be recommended to restore aesthetics and functionality to the mouth.
 Our dentists and hygienists always emphasize good oral hygiene as the most effective way to prevent gum disease.
 Daily brushing and flossing can go a long way in reducing the buildup of plaque and bacteria in the mouth that cause infection.

-Your Periodontitis Cure — Contact Natomas Crossing Dental Care Today
+Your Cure — Contact Natomas Crossing Dental Care Today

-If you have signs of periodontitis, it doesn’t mean that you have to lose your teeth.
+If you have signs of gum disease, it doesn’t mean that you have to lose your teeth.
 The first step to getting your condition under control is to visit an experienced periodontal team offering personalized treatment and state-of-the-art technologies for diagnosing, treating and managing gum disease.
-At Natomas Crossing Dental Care, we offer many services to prevent the development of periodontitis and to help treat these conditions.
-Learn more today by calling our office.
+At Natomas Crossing Dental Care, we offer many services to prevent the development of this condition and to help treat it.
+To learn more today, call our office at 916-928-9999.
 Or, schedule an appointment if you are due for a preventive exam and cleaning.